12 Tour Ideas for Exploring Sonoma Wine Country

 Enjoy the scenery and discover boutique and family-owned wineries at a casual pace with frequent stops on the Full Day Classic Sonoma Valley Bike Tour.
 Pedal an average of three to six miles between each winery visit, on this tour led by a knowledgeable and local guide.
 The Half Day Classic Sonoma Bike Tour with extended rental provides an abbreviated version of the classic tour, pedaling along scenic roads on a guided tour to visit two Sonoma Valley wineries, and then continuing to explore on your own.
 All routes are relatively flat and easy, but there's also the option of a pedal-assist bike, which makes riding effortless when needed.

-Take a leisurely ride through the beautiful rolling hills of the world famous Russian River Valley wine region on the Sonoma Wine Country Tour, biking on relatively flat nature trails and quiet country roads, and visiting two to three award-winning family wineries.
+Take a leisurely ride through the rolling hills of the world famous Russian River Valley wine region on the Sonoma Wine Country Tour, biking on relatively flat nature trails and quiet country roads, and visiting two to three award-winning family wineries.

-Or, enjoy riding on quiet roads with stunning scenic vineyard views on the Healdsburg Cycling Wine Tour, which starts in downtown Windsor and heads out on quiet country roads with breathtaking views, with stops at J Winery and Rodney Strong Winery in Healdsburg (and possibly a third winery, if there’s time).
+Or, enjoy riding on backroads with stunning scenic vineyard views on the Healdsburg Cycling Wine Tour, which starts in downtown Windsor and heads out into the country, with stops at J Winery and Rodney Strong Winery in Healdsburg (and possibly a third winery, if there's time).

 And if wine isn't you're thing, experience craft beers at their finest on the Santa Rosa Bike 'N Brew Tour, with visits to local taverns and brew pubs.